AyushJain001/AyushJain001/README.md

 - 🌱  I have Hands on experience in Machine learning , deep learning and Computer vision.
 - 🌱 Currently Upskilling Myself On : Computer Vision ,  Natural Language Processing, Image processing
 - 🌱 Interest - Love to interact with new people and gain insights and connect with them .
 Happy to connect with you 🙌
-- 🤝 I’m looking for an  **Internship** in Data Science machine learning , deep learning ,computer vision to upskill and get familiar with industry work.
 - **KubeCon+ CloudNativeCon North America 2022** Virtual Event Participant(Attendee)🙌
 - Data Structure and Algorithm
 - Problem solving